yaricom/goNEAT/README.md

 Where:
 - **Winner nodes/genes** is number of units and links between in produced Neural Network which was able to solve XOR problem.
 - **Winner evals** is the number of evaluations of intermediate organisms/genomes before winner was found.
-- **Mean Complexity** is an average compexity (number of nodes + number of links) of best organisms per epoch for all epochs.
+- **Mean Complexity** is an average complexity (number of nodes + number of links) of the best organisms per epoch for all epochs.
 - **Mean Diversity** is an average diversity (number of species) per epoch for all epochs
 - **Mean Age** is an average age of surviving species per epoch for all epochs